holoviz/holoviz/doc/index.rst

     Panel can be used with
     <a href="https://yt-project.org">yt</a> for volumetric and physics data and
     <a href="https://sympy.org">SymPy</a> or LaTeX for visualizing equations.<br>
-    PyViz tools provide extensive support for
+    HoloViz tools provide extensive support for
     <a href="http://jupyter.org">Jupyter</a> notebooks, as well as for standalone web servers and exporting as static files.<br><br>

     <h1>Getting started</h1>

-The `Background <background.html>`_ page explains the PyViz approach in more detail, including how these tools fit together.
+The `Background <background.html>`_ page explains the HoloViz approach in more detail, including how these tools fit together.
 Or you can just skim the material in the `Tutorial <tutorial/index.html>`_ online, to get an idea what is covered by these tools.
 If what you see looks relevant to you, you can then follow the steps outlined in `Installation <installation.html>`_ to get the libraries, tutorial, and sample data on your own system so you can work through the tutorial yourself.
 You'll then have simple-to-adapt starting points for solving your own visualization problems using Python.

-..
-No logo available yet for https://colorcet.pyviz.org or https://vega.github.io/vega-lite

 .. toctree::